язык курса

 для зачета в своем вузе

 This online course introduces you to the necessary sections of probability theory and statistics, guiding you from the very basics all way up to the level required for jump starting your ascent in Data Science.
+The course is related to the online specialization "Mathematics for Data Science".

 The core concept of the course is random variable — i.e. variable whose values are determined by random experiment.
 Random variables are used as a model for data generation processes we want to study.
 Properties of the data are deeply linked to the corresponding properties of random variables, such as expected value, variance and correlations.
 Dependencies between random variables are crucial factor that allows us to predict unknown quantities based on known values, which forms the basis of supervised machine learning.
 We begin with the notion of independent events and conditional probability, then introduce two main classes of random variables: discrete and continuous and study their properties.
 Finally, we learn different types of data and their connection with random variables.